-The deadline to submit a project for the Contractor Industry Excellence Awards is fast approaching -- November 21
+The deadline to submit a project for the Contractor Industry Excellence Awards is fast approaching -- November 21!

->>USDA Launches New Initiative: Finances First Energy Efficiency Program Loans in Ark. and N.C.
+>>USDA Launches New Initiative: Finances First Energy Efficiency Program Loans in Arkansas and North Carolina

 >>What’s New in HPC Credentials?

 BPI, RESNET, ACCA Share Insight into Latest Home-Performance Contracting Programs